KrisYu/CS193P_iOS9/hw1.md

 * 5 description String
 * 6 isPartialResult Bool
 * 7 UILabel led to what is showing in the display
-* 8 C button to clear √
+* 8 C button to clear √ 有待改进